Guides

 Solar farms are an example of panels being used to harness energy on a wide scale, which can help agriculture efforts.
 It also opens new jobs for installers, designers, and manufacturers and allows for people other than large electric and gas companies to succeed in the business of energy.

-Solar energy saves two types of green, the environment, and your money.
-Although the initial investment can be high, the long-term savings for your wallet and the environment easily trump initial fees and you can soon realize all the financial benefits of solar energy systems.
+Solar energy saves two types of green: the environment, and your money.
+Although the initial investment can be high, the long-term savings for your wallet and the environment easily trump initial fees.

 The longevity of panels, tax deductions, and general savings make solar panels the best alternative to traditional energy.